New York Digital Assets Estate Planning

 - Password manager records.

 Not every account has money value.
-Some accounts matter because they hold family photos, bills, statements, tax records, or account recovery paths.
+Some matter because they hold family photos, bills, statements, tax records, or account recovery paths.
+The statute reaches the electronic record itself, not always the money or property it points to.

 Online Tools Come First